trickyearlobe/manual_install_chef_products/manual_install/workstation_setup.md

 delivery token
 delivery setup
 ```
-( The full command should be "delivery setup --ent=westpacnz --org=demo --user=scott --server=delivery.westpacnz.chefdemo.net", but again since this is specified in our `././delviery/cli.toml` it is not required )
+( The full command should be "delivery setup --ent=customer --org=demo --user=scott --server=delivery.customer.chefdemo.net", but again since this is specified in our `././delviery/cli.toml` it is not required )
 ```
 cat ls -al ~/.delivery/api-tokens echo "# chocngaw" >> README.md